Mar. 31, 2021

 Colorectal cancer is the third most common cancer in the U.S., and the third leading cause of cancer deaths.
-Nearly one-third of adults ages 50 to 75 don’t get recommended colorectal screenings, according to the Centers for Disease Control and Prevention (CDC) .
+Nearly one-third of adults ages 50 to 75 don’t get recommended colorectal screenings, according to the .
 Discuss the importance of colorectal cancer screenings with your patients and encourage them to ask questions about colon health and cancer prevention.

 Why is colorectal cancer screening important?

 Colon cancer usually has no symptoms in its early stage.
 Screening before symptoms present themselves can catch the disease when treatment is most effective.
 The five-year survival rate for treatment of the earliest stage of colorectal cancer is about 90%.

 Closing care gaps